-In Crowdstack, set up one or more permission groups ("Circles") to represent your new Premium Membership options.
+In Crowdstack, set up one or more permission groups ("Roles") to represent your new Premium Membership options.
 Apply the unique permissions that you wish to reserve for your premium membership (and make sure you do not make those available to the World or All Members).

 Also note that one feature that will not be natively supported if you roll your own premium memberships is the ability to designated specific pieces of content as premium (for instance, a specific blog post, rather than all blog posts).